leezhenghui/hello-servicemesh/README.md

 ## PoC Scenario

 The sample contains Java and Node.js modules.
 In reality, the RPC framework usually are programming language specific, so the challenge for us is how to enable a MSA application with mixed-languages.
-This sample will show you the approach of proxy pattern.
+This sample will show you the approach of service fabric(servicemesh) pattern.

 ### Overview